uspki/policies/certificate-policy.md

 Renewal is defined as the re-issuance of a certificate with no changes to the public key, no changes to the identity information, and a new validity period for the certificate.

 ### 4.6.1 Circumstance for certificate renewal
 CA certificates shall not be renewed.
-End entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates shall not be renewed.
+End entity Domain Validation TLS certificates and end entity Organizational Validation TLS certificates shall not be renewed.
 Certificate renewal requests shall be treated as new applications and information verified in accordance with Section 4.2.1

 Online Certificate Status Protocol (OCSP) Delegated responder certificates may be renewed.